miekg/dreck/README.md

 When using email to reply to an issue, the email *must* start with the command, i.e. `/label rm: bug` and include no lines above that.

+Commands and aliases are detected in a case insensitive manner.

 Multiple command in one message/issue are not supported.

 ## Supported Commands